defineEditor/js-stream-dataset-json/README.md

   - `length` (number, optional): The number of records to read.
 Defaults to reading all records.
   - `type` (DataType, optional): The type of the returned object ("array" or "object").
 Defaults to "array".
   - `filterColumns` (string[], optional): The list of columns to return when type is "object".
 If empty, all columns are returned.
-  - `filterData` (Filter, optional): An object used to filter data records when reading the dataset.
+  - `filter` (Filter, optional): A Filter instance from js-array-filter package used to filter data records.

 #### Returns